- Practice Areas

 Illegal discrimination in the workplace takes a wide variety of forms, some of which many of our clients do not initially think of as “discrimination.”
 Oftentimes, clients will come to us at Gomez Trial Attorneys complaining of a San Diego workplace situation that just feels wrong.
 Only after learning about California’s powerful worker protections do they realize that what has happened to them constitutes a clear violation of anti-discrimination laws.

 Any San Diego worker who has encountered a situation at work that feels off can benefit from speaking confidentially with an experienced San Diego employment lawyer.
-In the meantime, below the San Diego personal injury attorneys at Gomez Trial Attorneys answer some of the most Frequently Asked Questions we receive from clients who find themselves in difficult workplace situations.
+In the meantime, below the San Diego employment discrimination attorneys at Gomez Trial Attorneys answer some of the most Frequently Asked Questions we receive from clients who find themselves in difficult workplace situations.

 The scope of the answer to such a short question may surprise you.
 Under the California Fair Employment and Housing Act (FEHA), and the regulations promulgated under it (available online here), it constitutes illegal “employment discrimination”: